pathfindrDK/cadabra/readme.md

 ## Aliro bridge setup in your project
-To interface with the aliro-schedule via JAVA then you can use the aliro-bridge mvn packages are released by Pathfindr Aps and are not part of the repository.
-To use it see the demo in the ./scheduler-demo
+To interface with the aliro-schedule via Java you can use the aliro-bridge mvn package.
+See the demo in ./scheduler-demo

 ## Install dependencies